Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: Conclusion

 \section{Conclusion}

 In this work, we have proposed a new graph message passing mechanism, which leverages the transition probabilities of nodes in a graph, for graph convolutional neural networks (GCNNs).
-The proposed message passing mechanism is simple, however, it achieves good performance for the common tasks of node and graph classification.
-Additionally, we have introduced a novel technique termed DropNode for regularizing the GCNNs.
-The DropNode regularization technique can be integrated into existing GCNN models leading to noticeable improvements on the considered tasks.
-Furthermore, it has been shown that DropNode works well under the condition that the number of labelled examples is limited, which is useful in many real-life applications when it is normally hard and expensive to collect a substantial amount of labelled data.
-Our future work will focus on generalizing the proposed method on large graphs, \eg reducing the computational cost of re-computing intermediate adjacency matrices.
-In addition, as our method is general, it could be applied to a wide range of applications involving graph-structured data such as social media or Internet-of-Things data.
+The proposed message passing mechanism is simple, however, it achieves good performance for the common tasks of node and graph classification { compared to several existing message passing formulations.
+We further showed that the proposed message passing tends to work well in the case that the neighborhoods of high-degree nodes are diversified and balanced and we proposed a coefficient to quantify the diversity and balance. } Additionally, we have introduced a novel technique termed DropNode for regularizing the GCNNs.
+The DropNode regularization technique can be integrated into existing GCNN models leading to noticeable improvements for { popular tasks (i.e., node and graph classification) on benchmark datasets.
+DropNode can be realized with several node dropping strategies such as B-dropping or RW leading to different types of random graphs such as ER or small-world graphs.
+We empirically showed that the RW dropping outperforms the B-dropping. } Furthermore, it has been shown that DropNode works well under the condition that the number of labelled examples is limited, which is useful in many real-life applications when it is normally hard and expensive to collect a substantial amount of labelled data.
+Our future work will focus on generalizing the proposed method on large graphs,~\eg reducing the computational cost of re-computing intermediate { aggregation coefficient matrices in case multiple downsampling layers are employed.
+Another direction for future work is to investigate different graph sampling techniques, which can be used for DropNode. } In addition, as our method is general, it could be applied to a wide range of applications involving graph-structured data such as social media or Internet-of-Things data.